Xtra-Computing/Cryptocurrency-Graphs-of-Graphs/README.md

 # Graph-of-graph-dataset

 This repository contains the datasets and code for our research paper titled "Multi-Chain Graphs of Graphs: A New Paradigm in Blockchain Dataset".
-Our study introduces a large-scale, cross-chain, graphs-of-graphs datasets and applies graph machine learning techniques to analyze blockchain transactions.
+Our study introduces a large-scale, cross-chain, graphs-of-graphs datasets and applies various graph machine learning techniques to analyze blockchain graphs.

 ## Contents
 - `data/` - Contains links to the datasets used in our research and instructions for accessing them.